Vijaya9418/android-interview-quetions/README.md

     View: Displays the user interface and notifies the ViewModel about user actions through data binding or event handling.<br>
     ViewModel: Exposes data and commands to the view, interacts with the model, and performs any necessary transformations or data manipulations.<br>

+    advantages:-

+Testability: MVVM's separation of concerns also leads to improved testability.
+With clearly defined responsibilities for each component, unit testing becomes more straightforward.
+ViewModel, in particular, can be easily tested without the need for complex UI testing frameworks, as it does not have direct dependencies on the Android framework.

+Data Binding: MVVM often goes hand-in-hand with data binding frameworks (like Android's Data Binding or libraries in other platforms).
+Data binding allows for declarative UI updates, where the UI components automatically update themselves when underlying data changes.
+This reduces the need for manual UI updates and event handling, leading to more concise and readable code.

+Reduced Boilerplate Code: MVVM, when combined with data binding and LiveData, significantly reduces boilerplate code.
+It minimizes the amount of code needed to propagate data changes to the UI, handle configuration changes, and manage UI state.
+This leads to more concise, maintainable, and readable codebase.

+Adaptability to Reactive Programming: MVVM works well with reactive programming principles.
+LiveData and other reactive components enable a more reactive approach to handling data flows and UI updates, making it easier to handle complex asynchronous operations.

 34. What is Gradle in android?

     A gradle is a automated tool used in android development.
 It provides a flexible and automated tooling system for compiling the code, updating                         dependencies,running tasks, generating apks.Gradle uses Groovy or Kotlin as its scripting language and offers extensive customization options.